Abdominoplasty: Floating abdominoplasty or FAB technique

 This new technique, also known as an extended mini abdominoplasty, allows for tightening and shaping through a smaller incision that is not placed around the belly button.
 Through this smaller incision, excess skin is removed and the belly button is temporarily detached, floating above the muscles during this process.
 The muscles are tightened and reshaped from sternum to pubic area.
 The skin is then tightened and the belly button is reattached, or moved down one or two cm if desired.
 Liposuction may also be performed to achieve desirable results.

 Circumferential abdominoplasty

 A circumferential abdominoplasty is an extended abdominoplasty plus a buttock lift.
 The resulting scar runs all the way around the body, and the operation is also called a Belt Lipectomy or lower body lift.
 This operation is most appropriate for patients who have undergone massive weight loss.

 Combination procedures

 An abdominoplasty can be combined with liposuction to make a Lipotuck, which performs body contouring around the hips, thighs, and buttocks.

 It can also be combined with liposuction contouring, breast reduction, breast lift, or occasionally hysterectomy, depending on the reason for the hysterectomy.
-A popular name for breast enhancement procedures performed in conjunction with an abdominoplasty is a "mommy makeover".
+A popular name for multiple surgeries performed in the same surgical session including a cosmetic breast procedure with or without liposuction and an abdominoplasty is called a "mommy makeover".